meleu/gostack-bootcamp-notes/04-user-registration.md

 export default User;
 ```

-**NOTE** the properties of the first argument of `super.ini()` above does NOT need to reflect the database table.
+**NOTE** the properties of the first argument of `super.init()` above does NOT necessarily need to reflect the database table.
 You can use fields that are not present on the DB table.

 ## Model Loader